Who we are and how we can serve you.

 Topics: Human Trafficking (awareness & prevention), Nonprofit Leadership, Workforce Development, Communication Strategies, Educational Program Development & Implementation, Education Assessment

 Christy is the Director of the Giving Grace program of REMERGE.
 Christy is native to Atlanta and a graduate of Georgia Tech.
-She began volunteering with Church on the Street in 2013 and soon discovered her ability to network and mobilize people to respond to neighbors in need.
+She began volunteering in 2013 and soon discovered her ability to network and mobilize people to respond to neighbors in need.
 Christy is married with three children.

 Sylvia is the Community Facilitator in historic Sweet Auburn where she focuses on vulnerable women and the homeless.
 She also directs our women’s programs and Immersion Workshops.
 Sylvia has worked in ministry since 1996.
-After working with an innovative shelter in New Orleans she realized what can be accomplished when people share life together living as neighbors, rather than a sterile "fixing" model.
+After working with an innovative shelter in New Orleans she realized what can be accomplished when people share life together living as neighbors, rather than a sterile “fixing” model.
 This experience began to transform the way she approaches life and ministry.
 Sylvia has been with REMERGE since 2011.
-Sylvia has her master's degree in Theological Studies (Christian Ethics) from Columbia Theological Seminary.
-You can support Sylvia by clicking here.
+Sylvia has her master’s degree in Theological Studies (Christian Ethics) from Columbia Theological Seminary.

 David serves on the Advisory Board for REMREGE.
 He is a senior consultant with 16 years driving organizational effectiveness and strategy execution for clients operating at the intersections of business, civil society, and government.